0al-spec/Hyperprompt/Tools/VSCodeExtension/README.md

 - `Hyperprompt: Compile (Lenient)` — lenient mode (missing references treated as inline text).
 - `Hyperprompt: Show Preview` — placeholder until preview wiring is complete.

+Compile output appears in the "Hyperprompt" output channel.

 If `code` is not found, install it from VS Code: Command Palette → "Shell Command: Install 'code' command in PATH".

 ### RPC Client Notes